 Fatigued Driving in the Oil and Gas Industry

 Currently, the leading cause for work-related deaths in the oil and gas industry is fatigued driving, which accounts for over 40% of these incidents according to the CDC.
 Driver fatigue is often attributed to insufficient sleep, long distances traveled between well sites, and long work shifts.
 While nothing is more costly than loss of life, employers also incur hefty financial losses estimated at over $670,000 on average per incident.
 Legal settlements can cost the company even more.

 How Avetta Helps the Oil and Gas Industry Supply Chains Manage Risk

 As the oil and gas industry continues to grow, so does the demand for skilled workers.
 However, the supply of qualified employees is limited.
 And as employees retire or leave their companies, they are often replaced by contractors, who make up a large and growing percentage of the workforce.
 Contractors can be a practical and economical solution to labor shortages but also bring increased risk to the supply chain if they are not sufficiently qualified for the job.
-Companies must take steps to ensure that all employees and contractors have the necessary skills, are licensed and insured, and abide by safety requirements.
+Companies must take steps to create a contractor management system to ensure that all employees and contractors have the necessary skills, are licensed and insured, and abide by safety requirements.

 Avetta works with oil and gas companies to ensure contractors align with company standards and goals in areas such health and safety, PSM, insurance, cost, and other criteria.
 By increasing visibility in the contractor selection process, Avetta enables more informed decisions and reduced risk in the supply chain.
 Learn more about Avetta’s supply chain software can help companies in the oil and gas industry today.